ProviderProtocol/Unified-Provider-Protocol/docs/src/content/docs/ai/middleware/pubsub/server/variables/server.md

 Creates a ReadableStream that replays buffered events and subscribes to live events.

-This utility handles the reconnection pattern for server routes:
+Handles reconnection for Web API frameworks (Bun, Deno, Next.js, Cloudflare Workers):
-1. Replays all buffered events from the adapter
+1. Replays buffered events from the adapter
-2. If stream is already completed, closes immediately
-3. Otherwise, subscribes to live events until completion
+2. Subscribes to live events until completion signal

-Works with any framework that supports web standard ReadableStream.
+3. Closes when stream completes or client disconnects

 ##### Parameters